Not every hedgehog needs rescuing....

 Other reasons for rescue

-We are now beginning to see exotic Hedgehogs, bred for the pet market, being abandoned or thrown out into the wild.
+We seeing more and more exotic Hedgehogs, bred for the pet market, being abandoned or thrown out into the wild.
 These animals cannot survive on their own.
 If you see a hedgehog that is any combination of the following:

 • A different colour -